ArmaSweden/military-working-dog/README.md

 // 1.
 Add the mwd folder to your mission directory.

 // 2.
 Put this line in the "init.sqf" to initiate MWD features:
+// MWDInit.sqf contain settings.
+You will only need to change "MWD_Respawn" and "MWD_Debug".

 [] execVM "mwd\MWDInit.sqf";

 // 3.
 Add the following classes in the mission definition file (description.ext):